Amaimersion/yandex-disk-telegram-bot/README.md

 This WSGI App uses `gunicorn` as WSGI HTTP Server and `nginx` as HTTP Reverse Proxy Server.
 For development purposes `flask` built-in WSGI HTTP Server is used.

-`gunicorn` and `flask` uses `http://localhost:8000`, `nginx` uses `http://localhost:80`.
+`flask` uses `http://localhost:8000`, `gunicorn` uses `unix:/tmp/nginx-gunicorn.socket`, `nginx` uses `http://localhost:80`.
 Make sure these addresses is free for usage, or change specific server configuration.

 Open terminal and move in project root.
 Run `./scripts/wsgi/<environment>.sh <server>` where `<environment>` is either `prodction`, `development` or `testing`, and `<server>` is either `flask`, `gunicorn` or `nginx`.
 Example: `./scripts/wsgi/production.sh gunicorn`.

-In order to run both `gunicorn` and `nginx` run scripts in separate terminals (recommend way).
-After that visit `http://localhost:80` which will redirect to `http://localhost:8000`.
+Usually you will want to run both `gunicorn` and `nginx`.
+To do so run scripts in separate terminals (recommend way).
+After that visit `nginx` address.

 Run `./scripts/server/stop_nginx.sh` in order to stop nginx.